bonialam119/academic-kickstart/content/publication/Towards-on-line-sign-language-recognition-using-cumulative-SD-VLAD-descriptors.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *Colombian Conference on Computing*" publication_short = "In *13CCC*"
+publication = "In *Colombian Conference on Computing, Colombia*" publication_short = "In *13CCC*"

 # Abstract and optional shortened version.